mike99mac/minimy-mike99mac/README.md

 ### Start a terminal or SSH session

 You can continue to work from a *terminal session*.

-Right click anywhere on the desktop wallpaper and choose **Open in Terminal**.
+On Ubuntu, *right click* anywhere on the desktop wallpaper and choose **Open in Terminal**.
 A console window should appear.

+On Raspbian, click the Raspberry icon in the upper left corner, then in the drop-down menu choose **Accessories** then **Terminal**.

 You can also start an SSH session as the user ``pi``, if you want to continue from another system.
 You can use **putty** to SSH in from a Windows box, or just use the **``ssh``** command from a Linux or macOS console.